polterguy/magic/backend/files/etc/www/README.md

 .hello:The Machine
 ```

+## Interceptors

 The library also supports interceptors similarly to how the default API rendering logic allows for using interceptors.
-If you have an interveptor resembling the following.
+If you have an interceptor resembling the following.

 ```
 data.connect:magic